-- ICBA supports equal access to credit through the Equal Credit Opportunity Act (ECOA) and the Fair Housing Act (FHA) and condemns discrimination based on race, ethnicity, national origin, gender, religion or other listed classification.
+- ICBA strongly supports equal access to credit through the Equal Credit Opportunity Act (ECOA) and the Fair Housing Act (FHA) and condemns discrimination based on race, ethnicity, national origin, gender, religion or other listed classification.

-- ICBA supports the use of consistent standards when evaluating a community bank’s fair lending practices.
+- ICBA supports the use of consistent and transparent standards when regulators evaluate a community bank’s fair lending practices.

 - ICBA opposes changes to methodologies, standards or analysis used to assess fair lending compliance without providing proper notice to community banks.

-- ICBA opposes any cause of action under the fair lending laws, including the Equal Credit Opportunity Act and Fair Housing Act for disparate impact that relies on statistical disparity alone without a robust causal connection to a specific policy or practice.
+- ICBA opposes any cause of action under the fair lending laws, including the Equal Credit Opportunity Act and Fair Housing Act, for disparate impact that relies on statistical disparity alone without a robust causal connection to a specific policy or practice.

 ICBA Opposes the Use of Statistical Disparity Alone in a Disparate Impact Cause of Action.
 Community banks devote substantial resources to the advancement of fair lending.
-ICBA and its members also emphatically oppose the disparate treatment of individuals.
-However, ICBA does not support a disparate-impact cause of action under the FHA.
+In June, 2015, the United States Supreme Court upheld the application of disparate impact under the Fair Housing Act.
 Disparate impact describes the differential results that arise from “practices that are facially neutral in their treatment of different groups” but that may “fall more harshly on one group than another.”
 In other words, disparate-impact may arise when the end results of a lender’s operations have different demographic results despite the uniform application of sound, neutral financial standards.
 However, the Court imposed important limitations to the disparate impact application.
 The Court ruled that disparate-impact claims that rely on statistical disparity alone must fail if they cannot be tied to a policy or policies that caused that disparity.
-ICBA believes that a robust causal connection should be clearly identified before bringing a cause of action would permit the filing of frivolous lawsuits based on statistical data alone.
-The plain language of the FHA contains no recognition of disparate-impact liability.
+ICBA believes that a robust causal connection should be clearly identified before bringing a cause of action in fair lending laws.